backstage/backstage/packages/backend-common/api-report.md

 // Warning: (ae-forgotten-export) The symbol "FetchUrlReader_2" needs to be exported by the entry point index.d.ts
 //
-// @public @deprecated (undocumented) export const FetchUrlReader: typeof FetchUrlReader_2;
+// @public @deprecated (undocumented) export class FetchUrlReader extends FetchUrlReader_2 {}

 // Warning: (ae-forgotten-export) The symbol "FromReadableArrayOptions_2" needs to be exported by the entry point index.d.ts
 //